Southwest Colorado SNAP emergency response

 Our emergency food assistance providers shared that the #1 way to help their efforts is through cash donations.
 Every $1 you provide enables them to purchase $7 in food.

-This fund equitably distributes rapid, flexible support to emergency food relief work in San Juan, La Plata, Montezuma, Dolores, and Archuleta counties, and the Ute Mtn Ute and Southern Ute Indian Tribes, ensuring that no neighbor goes hungry during this critical time.
+This fund equitably distributes rapid, flexible support to emergency food relief work in San Juan, La Plata, Montezuma, Dolores, and Archuleta counties, and the UMT and Southern Ute Indian Tribes, ensuring that no neighbor goes hungry during this critical time.

 Funds go directly to our network of food assistance providers, such as the 27 food pantries in our region.
 Funds will go where the need is greatest, as determined by emergency response groups composed of governmental bodies, community organizations, and experts in each county.